-Data warehouses were built to handle mostly batch workloads that could process large data volumes, and reduce I/O for better performance per query.
+Data warehouses were built to handle mostly batch workloads that could process large data volumes and reduce I/O for better performance per query.
 And with storage being tied directly with compute, data warehouse infrastructures can quickly become outdated and expensive.
-Today, with the capabilities of cloud data warehousing, companies can now to scale out horizontally to handle either compute or storage requirements as necessary.
+Today, with cloud data warehousing capabilities, companies can now scale out horizontally to handle either compute or storage requirements as necessary.
 This has significantly reduced the concern about wasting potentially millions of dollars from over-provisioning servers to handle bursty data requirements or a project that may only be short-term.

 In a cloud data lake, you can load raw data, unstructured or structured, from various sources.
-With a Cloud Data Lake it’s only when you are ready to process the data that it is transformed and structured.
+With a Cloud Data Lake, it’s only when you are ready to process the data that it is transformed and structured.
 This is called “schema-on-read.”
-When you marry this operational model with the cloud’s unlimited storage and compute availability – businesses can then scale their operations with growing volumes of data, variety of sources and query concurrency, while paying only for the resources utilized.
+When you marry this operational model with the cloud’s unlimited storage and compute availability – businesses can then scale their operations with growing volumes of data, a variety of sources, and query concurrency, while paying only for the resources utilized.

 As companies advance in understanding the information they own, so does the need for improved infrastructure to handle the larger compute requirements to run complex analytics and workflows.
-This has paved the way for cloud infrastructure, which allows users to leverage compute for different technologies at their fingertips, all on top of the same data.
+This has paved the way for cloud infrastructures such as Informatica and Talend, which allow users to leverage compute for different technologies at their fingertips, all on top of the same data.
 With cloud infrastructure, companies can now grow their advanced analytics and ETL operations separately from their data warehouse workloads.